brettvanderwerff/Flaskerizer/README.md

 4. Use git to make a new branch on your local machine by opening a terminal and typing `$ git checkout -b XXXX-SHORT_TITLE_OF_ISSUE` where XXX is the zero padded issue number, such as 0001.
 For example: `$ git checkout -b 0001-HTTP_STATUS_CODE_ISSUE` would be good for the first issue in the repo.
 5. Make a pull request right away by pushing your branch to github and trying to merge your fork with my master branch.
 It's okay if you have not made any progress, just title the pull request whatever you titled the branch and add 'Work in progress" to the title so that I know you are working on it.
 6. Let me know when you are done with your branch and we can review the code together before finalizing the contribution :)

+### Running the tests

+Tests have been written for StructureDirectory and WriteApp classes and status_code_to_word function:

+This app uses unittest for unit testing.

+You can also use [nose2](https://nose2.readthedocs.io/en/latest/) for running all the tests at once.
+Run `pip install nose2`  and then in the main directory run `nose2` to run the tests.

 ## Contributors: